Skip to main content

 "Then take a break.
 Take a vacation."
 Shakti reasoned.
 Ajabdeh shook her head.

 "A vacation won't undo certain things, Shakti.
 Don't blame anyone.
 It's me.
 It is all about me.
-I may sound selfish here but I am doing this for me.
+I may sound selfish here, but I am doing this for myself.
 Please forgive me."
-Shakti hugged her tight.
+Shakti hugged her tightly.
 Ajabdeh needed that hug.
 She knew she did.
 But she just expected it from different people.
 Expectations were, as she gathered, the root cause of pain.

 Early at dawn, a car pulled into the porch of the mansion and the servants got busy loading the suitcases in.
 Sajja wiped her tears as Ajabdeh hugged her.
 "You are sure?"
 She asked, "You don't want to meet any of them?"